 There is also no universal scientific agreement on how much marijuana consumption it takes to make a person too impaired to drive.
 The use of alcohol DUI standards is why it can be difficult for a prosecutor to prove during a trial that a driver was impaired from using marijuana.

 The fact is that both recreational and medical marijuana users can exhibit levels of THC in their bodies that are many times the legal state limit days after consuming marijuana.
 You can be pulled over at a checkpoint and you can be accused of driving under the influence, even if you are not.

-If you have been falsely arrested and charged with a marijuana DUI, you should consult an experienced attorney to make sure that your rights are protected.
+If you have been falsely arrested and charged with a marjuana DUI, you should consult an experienced attorney to make sure that your rights are protected.